 Reviews online are positive for the bike.
 People like the stable feel of the bike, it’s compact size and that they can workout as hard at want to achieve their fitness goals.
 A couple have commented that they feel compares well against the more expensive Airdyne AD2 in terms of quality although they feel the resistance is less.

 As can be expected some reviews have said there have been issues with the seat not being comfortable as you get with all bike seats.
 Also a few people have had problems with nuts and bolts quickly working loose – but it is the minority (it is fixed by using Loctite) and appears to be a problem with older bikes rather than the more recent ones.

 Stamina Airgometer Exercise Bike Price

 It provides a sturdy platform for training for all levels of ability in a similar way to other more expensive bikes.

-When I looked into the bike at Amazon it shipped for no extra cost and qualified for Prime.
+When I looked into the bike at Amazon it qualified to ship for no extra cost

 This is a good bike for most abilities including those recovering from injury (providing your doctor is okay with it).
 However, elite and serious athletes will find the resistance isn’t tough enough for their needs (these people are probably better spending more on the Airdyne AD2 or even the Assault Air Bike).
 Others will find they can get as tough a workout as they can manage.